 Also, keep the room at a comfortable temperature so you won’t wake up sweating or shivering.

-7. If you still can’t fall sleep, keep calm.
+7. If you still can’t fall asleep, keep calm.
 Worrying about it will just make the situation worse and escalate both your anxiety and insomnia conditions.
 Read a book, listen to calming music, or take a bath, and then go back to bed once you feel like you might be able to sleep.

-8. If despite all your efforts, you are struggling with anxiety-insomnia cycle, it's important to seek treatment from a doctor or therapist (or counselor) who can help you address both conditions.
+8. If despite all your efforts, you are struggling with the anxiety-insomnia cycle, it's important to seek treatment from a doctor or therapist (or counselor) who can help you address both conditions.

-7. If you still can’t fall sleep, keep calm.
+7. If you still can’t fall asleep, keep calm.
 Worrying about it will just make the situation worse and escalate both your anxiety and insomnia conditions.
 Read a book, listen to calming music, or take a bath, and then go back to bed once you feel like you might be able to sleep.

-8. If despite all your efforts, you are struggling with anxiety-insomnia cycle, it's important to seek treatment from a doctor or therapist (or counselor) who can help you address both conditions.
+8. If despite all your efforts, you are struggling with the anxiety-insomnia cycle, it's important to seek treatment from a doctor or therapist (or counselor) who can help you address both conditions.

 Read more: How to Sleep with Anxiety at Night